Book Now

 Why doesn't a helicopter land at Everest Base Camp?

-There are several reasons why helicopters typically do not land at Everest Base Camp (EBC) during the everest helicopter tour with landing and ther reasons are
+There are several reasons why helicopters typically do not land at Everest Base Camp (EBC) during the Everest helicopter tour with landing, and the reasons are

 • Wind and Weather: The Everest Region is renowned for its erratic and severe weather, which frequently includes strong winds, freezing temperatures, and heavy snowfall.
 Helicopter operations are significantly in danger as a result of these difficult weather conditions.
 It may be dangerous to try to land the helicopter because of the severe winds and gusts that could damage its stability and control.